theheking/intro-to-r/content/extras2_automation.md

 ```

 This works, but if you later want to change the plot style — say, add a title or change the colour — you have to remember to update every line.
-With automation, you write the logic once and let R handle the repetition.
+With iteration, you write the logic once and let R handle the repetition.

-There are two main approaches to automation in R:
+There are two main approaches to iteration in R:

 - **For loops** — repeat a block of code for each element in a list or vector
 - **Apply functions** — a compact R-style alternative that applies a function to every element of a list, vector, or dataframe